2217-N San Ramon Valley Blvd., San Ramon, CA 94583

 Leslie has worked in Early Childhood Development (ECD) as a preschool teacher since 1998 and has been practicing yoga since 2001.
 She has Associates of Arts degrees in ECD and Liberal Studies as well as a Bachelor of Arts in Human Development emphasis in ECD from CSUEB.
 While studying at CSUEB she was drawn to yoga even more intensely as she balanced her studies, family, and work, but more importantly as she became aware of the benefits yoga offers children in all areas of development and with varying learning modalities.
 While finishing up her Bachelors degree she started her training with YogaKids International finishing her Certified YogaKids Teacher (CYKT) training in April 2011.
 She continues her yoga studies, practicing daily, adding yoga into her preschool classroom, and sharing her knowledge with children, parents, and fellow teachers.

 Leslie enjoys kids yoga as it brings together aspects of movement, nature, art, stories, music, and social contexts, developing the whole child, giving a good root base for a life full of observation, learning, and wisdom.
-Please visit Leslie at her website www.yoga2sprout.com.
+For questions concerning your child and participation in Leslie's classes, you may call our Yoga 4 Kids Hotline at (925)549-2550 to speak with Leslie directly.
+Please visit Leslie at her website www.yoga2sprout.com

 Ran "Loan" Dorst was born in Viet Nam (Ho Chi Minh City).
-She graduated from Economic University with a Bachelors Degree in 1996.
+She graduated Economic University with a Bachelors Degree.
 She worked for JICA (Japan international Corporation Agency) as a Project Assistant for Forestry and Environment in Viet Nam.
-She moved to Japan in 2000 with her husband and son.
+She moved to Japan in 2000 and lived there for eleven years.
 Loan was introduced to yoga in 2003.
-She found that yoga helped her to center herself during the difficult transition in her life.
-To help deal with her feelings, she would go to the studio to practice yoga.
+She found that yoga helped center herself during the difficult transition in her life.
+She would go to the studio to practice yoga daily.
 Yoga provided an anchor to secure her as well as the sail to help her move through life with grace.
-She has continued practicing yoga ever since.
+She never stopped practicing yoga ever since.

-She moved to the bay area in July 2010.
-Due to her love of yoga, she continued to study.
-Loan graduated from Leah Gillman Barefoot Movement Flow Yoga Training in Oakland, California, December 2010.
-She continues to participate in classes and workshops in various traditions, including; ashtanga, vinyasa, yin and prenatal yoga.
-Because of the great enjoyment and satisfaction Loan gets from yoga, she decided to share that with others.
 As a teacher, Loan shares yoga as a day by day, movement by movement practice of well being.
-In her classes she guides you through dynamic sequences of movement while providing subtle alignment cues for the correct posture.
+In her classes she guides you through dynamic sequences of movement while providing subtle alignment cues of the posture.
+Loan's classes are always fun and interesting.
 She draws your awareness to the quality and presence of your breath.
 In a yoga class with Loan, students are physically challenged while also feeling a sense of being one with nature, safe and supported with a connection between body and mind.

 I have been practicing yoga for eight years while completing my Yoga teacher training certification.
 I had the benefit of having Gloria Persico as one of my first teachers and with her considerable influence, I was hooked immediately.
 While going through my teacher training, it became clear to me that my path was to teach restorative and gentle yoga in order to help people who are intimidated by the practice.
 I believe that the body can be gently coaxed into realizing the amazing benefits yoga has to offer.
 In addition to yoga, I enjoy all things equestrian, riding and training horses and performing on the rodeo circuit.
 I love the healing arts and include herbology and energy work in my therapeutic approach.
 I love to seek out the positive while politely shying away from negativity.